experimentAccount2/slpkg/README.rst

 ---------

 - Copyright © Dimitris Zlatanidis
-- Slackware® is a Registered Trademark of Slackware Linux, Inc.
+- Slackware® is a Registered Trademark of Patrick Volkerding.
 - Linux is a Registered Trademark of Linus Torvalds.